 WHO doesn't see bubonic plague in China as high risk - spokeswoman

-GENEVA, July 7 (Reuters) - The outbreak of bubonic plague in China is being "well managed" and is not considered to represent a high risk, a World Health Organization (WHO) official said on Tuesday.
+GENEVA, July 7 (Reuters) - An apparent outbreak of bubonic plague in China is being "well managed" and is not considered to represent a high risk, a World Health Organization (WHO) official said on Tuesday.

-Local authorities in a city in the Chinese region of Inner Mongolia issued a warning on Sunday, one day after a hospital reported a case of suspected bubonic plague.
+Local authorities in the city of Bayan Nur in the Chinese region of Inner Mongolia issued a warning on Sunday, one day after a hospital reported a case of suspected bubonic plague.
 It followed four reported cases of plague in people there last November, including two of pneumonic plague, a deadlier variant.

+"We are monitoring the outbreaks in China, we are watching that closely and in partnership with the Chinese authorities and Mongolian authorities," WHO spokeswoman Margaret Harris told a U.N. press briefing in Geneva.

+"At the moment we are not...considering it high-risk but we are watching it, monitoring it carefully," she added.

 (Reporting by Emma Farge and Stephanie Nebehay, Editing by Michael Shields)